MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_09_ConfigureAndDeploySelfServicePasswordReset.md

 3. On the Password reset blade Properties page, under **Self service password reset enabled**, select **Selected**.

 4. Select **Select group**.
+# RobertS --> By default on the Skillable tenant we have, there is already a group called SSPRSecurityGroupUser.
+You have to select that and change it to a new value of the group we created.

 5. In the Default password reset policy pane, select the **SSPRTesters** group.